-Similar to creating a goal to track a visit to a thank you page, you will need to create a goal which tracks the virtual page view that is created when someone makes a call.
+Similar to creating a goal to track a visit to a thank you page, you will need to create a goal that tracks the virtual page view that is created when someone makes a call.

 Done!
 You are now tracking calls from your website.

 Are you ready for the game changer?
 The same exact thing can be done for offline marketing campaigns.
 So, let’s say a local HVAC contractor buys some ad space in a local newspaper.
 All they need to do is create a custom phone number for that marketing effort, and everything else can be set up exactly the same.
 They will now be able to track all the phone calls received from the newspaper advertisement.

 Let’s say that same HVAC contractor creates a radio advertisement.
 Again, all they need to do is create a specific number for that radio ad and track the calls.
 Over time, they will understand what works, what doesn’t work and what is a waste of marketing dollars.